What do we do about health care? We use Liberty HealthShare

 One of the most common questions we get asked about early retirement is: What are you doing about healthcare?
 We use Liberty HealthShare, and it's one of the most popular options to full-time RVers.

 Like most early retirees, the question that we get asked the most is about whether or not we use traditional insurance plans.
 It's an important question...after all, spending on health care represents a huge chunk of early retirement spending.
 That's exactly why we decided to use Liberty Healthshare.

 According to this study by The Commonwealth Fund, health care spending is eating up more than 10% of people's incomes each and every year.
 That's huge if you're working a full-time job, but it's more significant than that if you no longer have all that cash rolling in every month.

 So how do we manage our health care as retirees?

 Liberty Healthshare is not health "insurance", but it is exempt from Obamacare (thus, no penalties!).

 Quick health check: I almost never go to the doctor.
 I work out routinely and lead a healthy life.
-We eat mostly vegan at home.
+We eat healthy meals without a lot of meat, fat, and carbs at home.
 Occasional drinks.
 Last blood test returned perfectly normal.
-More or less, I don't need much in the way of insurance.
-My wife suffers from migraines, but she is as active and healthy as I am.
+For the most part, I don't need much in the way of insurance.
+My wife used to suffer from migraines, but she is also as active and healthy as I am.